elementor/elementor/readme.txt

 == Changelog ==

+= 0.9.1 - 20.09.2016 =
+* Fix! - Changed again "fit to screen" to height for "content position" support

 = 0.9.0 - 20.09.2016 =
 * New! - Added stretch section control for all parent sections
 * New! - Added content width option to set the default width of the content area